michieltjampens/dcafs/docs/Basics.md

     * If a d20 is received it will pass the first filter and thus be stored by the first store
     * If a d6 is received it will be discarded by the first filter but passed on to the second one etc.

-So the above shouldn't be anything new, next changes will be made.
+So the above shouldn't be anything new, now changes will be made.

 #### What if there's only a single table?